 We mainly distill 4 different cultivars of lavender and their pure essential oil and hydrosol is available for sale in our gift shop.
 We also distill spearmint, thyme, oregano, sage, helichrysum, rose geranium, douglas fir, lemon grass, lemon balm, rosemary and roses – many of their hydrosols are available to custom blend at our Hydrosology bar in our gift shop.

-Our gift shop is open from May to December and our gardens are open from mid-May to mid-October for self-guided and guided tours.
-We love to see families at the farm – in our gardens you can find a small play area, a hedge maze and you can even try your hand at a scavenger hunt!
+Our apothecary shop is open from May to December and our garden is open for guided and self-guided tours from mid-May to mid-October.
+We love to see families at the farm – in our garden you can find a small play area, a hedge maze and you can even try your hand at a scavenger hunt!
 (Please note that all children require adult supervision.)
 We also offer a variety of workshops and host several events throughout the season in support of our local community.

 Please check our Farm Visits page for the most up-to-date information.